 When Did We Discover and Start to Use Gold?

-This is a tricky subject as there are no concrete timelines on when the first human interaction with gold occurred.
-That said, the first firm evidence we have of human interaction was around 3000BC in ancient Egypt (word ‘interaction’ used twice) Gold played a major role in ancient Egyptian mythology and was seen as a prized material by the pharaohs and temple priests.
+This is a tricky subject as there are no concrete timelines on when the humans first discovered and started using gold.
+That said, the first firm evidence we have of human interaction with the precious metal was around 3000BC in ancient Egypt, Gold played a major role in ancient Egyptian mythology and was seen as a prized material by the pharaohs and temple priests.
 The Ancient Egyptians really laid down the foundations for our valuation of gold relative to silver, as the first recorded measurement took place here also, one piece of gold was equal to two and a half pieces of silver.

 The Elemental Properties of Gold